edgi-govdata-archiving/overview/README.md

 ## Recommendations and Lessons Learned

 On Dec.
 17, 2016, volunteers at the University of Toronto came together for an archiv-a-thon where, among other things, we put together some code for scraping and harvesting government websites.
 What follows is a list of some of the lessons we learned.
+You may also want to take a look at [our checklist](./Checklist.md), which contains similar information.

 1. Clearly **establish tools and processes before the event**